kurtkanaskie/apigeex-terraform-sharedflows-flowhooks/README.md

     gcloud auth application-default login

-2. How to use for multiple envs and run for each seperately?
+2. How to use for multiple envs and run for each separately?

     Using Terraform for proxies / shared flows is not really a good use case for Terraform.

-    This results in the shared flows being undeployed from test.
+    If I try to deploy to "prod" it results in the shared flows being un-deployed from "test".
 Perhaps I need separate deployment resources for each environment.

     ```
     terraform plan -var='project_id=apigeex-org-name' -var='env=test'